Degenerate Perverse Sheaves on Abelian Varieties: Supports

 {\bf Remark}.
-In the situation of the last corollary for irreducible $K\in E(X)$ either $\nu_K=d$ or $K\cong \delta_{X}^\psi$.
-Indeed $K\in F_{max}$.
+In the situation of the last corollary for irreducible $K\in E(X)$ either $\nu_K=d$, or $K\cong \delta_{X}^\psi$.
+Indeed $K\in F_{max}(X)$.
 So $\nu_K=d$ by lemma \ref{Kill1}.
 For $K\in N(X)$ we know $\nu_K=d$ or $2d$.

-Although we do not need this for the proof, in the remaining part of this section we show that under similar conditions for $K\in F(X)$ the support of $K$ is $X$.
-For this we first state a result of [W].
+Although not needed for the rest of the paper, in the remaining part of this section we show that under similar conditions for $K\in F(X)$ the support of $K$ is $X$.
+We first state a result of [W].

 \begin{Theorem} For complex abelian varieties the support $Z$ of an irreducible perverse sheaves $K\in E(X)$ always is a degenerate irreducible subvariety of $X$, i.e. $A+Z=Z$ holds for some abelian subvariety $A$ of $X$ of dimension $>0$. \end{Theorem}